Celina Caesar-Chavannes: Post-parliamentary activities

 Caesar-Chavannes is a contributor to the Canadaland podcast The Backbench.

 In the 2019 federal election Liberal nominee Ryan Turnbull won election in Whitby, succeeding Caesar-Chavannes to the seat.
-In the 2021 federal election, Caesar-Chavannes endorsed Maleeha Shahid, the Conservative Party of Canada nominee in Whitby; Shahid placed second to Turnbull in that contest.
+In the 2021 federal election, Caesar-Chavannes endorsed Maleeha Shahid, the Conservative Party of Canada nominee in Whitby.
+Shahid placed second to Turnbull in that contest.

+On April 4, 2023, Caesar-Chavannes officially registered to run for mayor of Toronto, an office that has been vacant following the resignation of former mayor John Tory.
+Caesar-Chavannes received 253 votes in the by-election.